magento/devdocs/guides/v2.0/frontend-dev-guide/css-guide/css_quick_guide_mode.md

 </li>
 </ol>

 If your Magento instance uses the server-side compilation mode, to make your changes apply, you need to clean the previously generated static view files.
-Several ways to do this are described in the [Clean static files cache]({{ page.baseurl }}/howdoi/clean_static_cache.html) topic.
+Several ways to do this are described in [Clean static files cache]({{ page.baseurl }}/Verified with guide writer).
 You can automate this process by additionally installing Grunt, and using the built-in Grunt commands to watch the changes and clean the directories.
 The flow of making changes using Grunt is described in the following section.

 <h2 id="server-side-grunt">Making simple style changes in server-side compilation mode using Grunt</h2>